NSW National Parks photo competition

 - Enjoying nature – from camping and hiking to sightseeing and picnicking, people love to spend time in NSW national parks.
 Show us what being in nature means to you.
 This may include a person or people in an outdoor setting enjoying recreational activities or caring for the bush.
 Think walking, bird watching, picnicking, swimming, camping, cycling, kayaking and volunteering.

 - Remote country – find your path and explore our lesser-known parks’ remote and rugged landscapes.
 Escape the crowds and capture spectacular landscapes, wildlife and recreation activities far from big cities and the coast.
-So where should you go?
 Visit Country NSW region, Outback NSW region and Murray-Riverina region webpages for inspiration.

-All Category winners will receive a holiday of their choice in unique NSW National Parks and Wildlife Service (NPWS) accommodation, valued between $1,200 and $2,100.
-Stay options are:
+All Category winners were awarded a holiday of their choice in unique NSW National Parks and Wildlife Service (NPWS) accommodation, valued between $1,200 and $2,100.
+Stay options were:

 - Assistant Lighthouse Keepers Cottages, Cape Byron State Conservation Area (3 nights)